 Beatty then opened the envelope, and started shaking and stuttering, clearly having trouble with both the card and its text.
 This was the first sign something was amiss—even though he is 79, he remains an unflappable figure.
 But on such a massive stage, when you are cast under a spotlight and expected to simply read what is on the card, it is a testament to Beatty that he paused, hoping for someone to come to his aid in an impossible situation.
-When he showed it to Dunaway, quietly muttering “Emma Stone” to her in confusion, she wound up grabbing it and reading the card instead, and she too was blameless; in a moment where she felt her former film partner was succumbing to the moment, and you are impatient during that long moment, it is fair that you would want to grab the card and quickly scan for the name of the movie that you can see on the card.
-The fact that it was a card for La La Land put the pair in an exquisitely intractable position.
+When he showed it to Dunaway, quietly muttering “Emma Stone” to her in confusion, she wound up grabbing it and reading the card instead, and she too was blameless; in a moment where she felt her former film partner was succumbing to the moment, and you are impatient during that long moment, it is fair that you would want to grab the card and quickly scan for the name of the movie.
+The fact that it was a card for an actress from La La Land put the pair in an exquisitely intractable position.

 There would be no salvation for them, as social media has already begun to skewer them unfairly.
 By the time the words were said, La La Land‘s cast and crew had stormed the stage—as one does.